A proposed deal on climate cash at UN summit highlights split between rich and poor nations

 Analysts said the proposed deal is the start of what could likely be more money.

-“This can be a good down payment that will allow for good climate action in developing countries,” said Melanie Robinson, global climate program director at the World Resources Institute.
-“There is scope for this to go above $250 billion if contributors decides to come on board.”
+“This can be a good down payment that will allow for further climate action in developing countries,” said Melanie Robinson, global climate program director at the World Resources Institute.
+“But there is scope for this to go above $250 billion.”

 Rob Moore, associate director at E3G, said that whatever figure is agreed “will need to be the start and not the end" of climate cash promises.